Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Numerical model

-The GR MHD are brought in conservative form, by implementing a Harten-Lax-van Leer (HLL) solver \footnote{It is an approximate Riemann solver.
-Generally speaking, Riemann solvers are specific methods for computing the numerical flux across a discontinuity in the Riemann problem (a specific initial value problem composed of a conservation equation together with piecewise constant initial data that has a single discontinuity in the domain of interest).
-They form an important part of high-resolution schemes in computational fluid dynamics and computational magnetohydrodynamics.}\citep{Harten1983} to calculate numerically the corresponding fluxes.
+We wrote the GRMHD equations in conservative form by implementing a Harten-Lax-van Leer (HLL) solver \footnote{This is an approximate Riemann solver.
+In general, Riemann solvers are used to solve hyperbolic partial differential equations based on the solutions of the corresponding Riemann problem.
+They compute the numerical flux across a discontinuity for a conservation equation with piecewise-constant initial data that has a single discontinuity in the domain of interest).
+They form an important part of high-resolution schemes in computational fluid dynamics and computational magnetohydrodynamics.}\citep{Harten1983} to calculate the corresponding fluxes numerically .

-For this study, we have developed a new version of our code, upon the one introduced by \cite{Janiuk2019}.
-The new version, named now HARM\_EOS, is supplied with a new scheme for the simulation of a post-merger accretion disk evolution with detailed microphysics.
-It works with a tabulated, three-parameter equation of state of dense matter and accounts for the neutrino cooling/heating, via a leakage scheme.
+For this study, we developed a new version of our code, based on that introduced by \cite{Janiuk2019}.
+The new version, now named HARM\_EOS, includes a scheme for simulating the evolution of a post-merger accretion disk with detailed microphysics from equation of state (EOS).
+It uses a tabulated three-parameter equation of state for dense matter and accounts for neutrino cooling and heating via a leakage scheme.

-We note that in the continuity equation, \ref{eq:cont}, the conserved quantity is the baryon density, $\rho=m_{b}n_{b}$.
-The lepton density is changing due to weak interactions, and is given by the net rate of neutrino and antineutrino number density, $\sR$, as:
+In the continuity equation \ref{eq:cont}, the conserved quantity is the baryon density, $\rho=m_{b}n_{b}$.
+The lepton density changes due to weak interactions and is determined by the net rate of neutrino and antineutrino number density, $\sR$, as